million-monkeys/Monkey-Memory/README.md

 ```cpp
 buffer[10] = 0x1f;
 ```
-Finally, a view into a buffer can be created.
+A view into a buffer can be created.
 This will return a new buffer that points into the content of the original buffer:
 ```cpp
 std::size_t buffer_size_in_bytes = 120;
 Buffer buffer = mm::Buffer::create(allocator, buffer_size_in_bytes);